 It’s important to find a bristle brush with soft bristles to avoid irritating your Pug’s skin.
 If the bristles are too hard, your Pug will hate being brushed and it’ll be extremely hard to keep them groomed.

-Mindy our black Pug loved being brushed with a hound glove, grooming glove or mitt because she loved being pet.
+Mindy our black Pug loved being brushed with a hound grooming glove, grooming glove or mitt because she loved being pet.
 All you do is put it on like a glove and pet away.

 These are extremely easy to use because every Pug loves being shown affection, especially puppies!
+While this isn’t necessarily the best brush for Pug hair, it is a great treat for your dog.

 A Pin brush looks similar to the brush you use to brush your hair daily.
 The difference is that a pin brush for dogs is designed to remove loose hair and debris.